Node Header

 Pavel Pepperstein, from the series “A History of Futuristic Hallucination”, 2016.

-RB: Would you kindly give our readers a peek into the origins of Inspection Medical Hermeneutics — the artists’ group you were a founding member of and the group’s appreciable contribution to the evolution and international footing of contemporary Russian art.
-And Medical Hermeneutics influence on art’s socio-political-cultural reconfiguration, inside Russia, since the dissolution of the Soviet Union?
+RB: Would you kindly give our readers a peek into the origins of Inspection Medical Hermeneutics, the artist group you were a founding member of, and the group’s appreciable contribution to the evolution and international standing of contemporary Russian art—and its influence on art’s socio-political and cultural reconfiguration inside Russia since the dissolution of the Soviet Union?

-PP: The Inspection Medical Hermeneutics group was created in December 1987, and at the beginning, consisted of three members: Sergey Anufriev, Yuri Leiderman, and myself.
-Subsequently, in early 1991, Yuri Leiderman left the group and was replaced by Vladimir Fedorov, and with this line-up, the group existed until September 11, 2001, when it was officially disbanded.
+PP: The Inspection Medical Hermeneutics group was created in December 1987, initially consisting of three members: Sergey Anufriev, Yuri Leiderman, and myself.
+Subsequently, in early 1991, Yuri Leiderman left the group and was replaced by Vladimir Fedorov.
+The group existed with this lineup until September 11, 2001, when it was officially disbanded.

-Everything started from recording conversations on a dictaphone.
+Everything started with recording conversations on a dictaphone.
 We would meet at my house and record philosophical conversations.
-From this practice, a different one crystallized — the practice of inspection.
+From this practice, a different one crystallized: the practice of inspection.
 That is, we would visit various places and give everything there a grade.
 A very complex grading system was created.
-There were remote assessments, assessments of prospects, among many other grading categories.
+There were remote assessments, assessments of prospects, and many other grading categories.
 But the most important was the HRC: Highest-Ranking Category.

-The HRC grade was given according to a spontaneous, totally inexplicable reaction — it was impossible to rationally give an explanation for the grade.
-We started visiting numerous exhibitions, restaurants, other events and giving everything a grade.
-And, of course, that included studios of our painter friends.
-This way, we created a sort of alternative art governance.
+The HRC grade was given according to a spontaneous, totally inexplicable reaction—it was impossible to rationally explain the grade.
+We started visiting numerous exhibitions, restaurants, and other events, giving everything a grade.
+And, of course, that included the studios of our painter friends.
+This way, we created a kind of alternative art governance.

-That time was when the Soviet unofficial underground art started to provoke keen interest in the West.
-We were constantly flooded by all sorts of personas: art collectors, gallery owners, journalists, critics.
-This, of course, unconsciously affected our painters, and they started to adjust to the demands of these aliens.
-And we wanted to create a sort of a balancing, alternative authority, which, oddly enough, did happen.
+This was during a time when Soviet unofficial underground art started to provoke keen interest in the West.
+We were constantly flooded with all kinds of personas: art collectors, gallery owners, journalists, and critics.
+This, of course, unconsciously affected our painters, and they began to adjust to the demands of these “aliens.”
+We wanted to create a sort of balancing, alternative authority, which, oddly enough, did happen.

-There were no official promises to anyone, and it was understood that we were, actually, just some random guys, just like everybody else.
+There were no official promises to anyone, and it was understood that we were actually just some random guys, just like everybody else.
 Nevertheless, it worked.
-Painters from that time, of that social circle, happened to develop a kind of double address: on one side, trying to satisfy aliens from the West, on the other trying to receive good grades from the Inspection.
+Painters from that time and social circle happened to develop a kind of double address: on one side, trying to satisfy aliens from the West—and on the other, trying to receive good grades from the Inspection.
 But no one knew our grades because all of this was done in notebooks, which were kept secret.

 Pavel-Pepperstein-Future-HPH